hashicorp/terraform-provider-azurerm/website/docs/r/media_live_event.html.markdown

 A `encoding` block supports the following:

 * `key_frame_interval` - (Optional) Use an `ISO 8601` time value between 0.5 to 20 seconds to specify the output fragment length for the video and audio tracks of an encoding live event.
 For example, use `PT2S` to indicate 2 seconds.
 For the video track it also defines the key frame interval, or the length of a GoP (group of pictures).
-If this value is not set for an encoding live event, the fragment duration defaults to 2 seconds.
 The value cannot be set for pass-through live events.
 Defaults to `PT2S`.

 * `preset_name` - (Optional) The optional encoding preset name, used when `type` is not `None`.
 If the `type` is set to `Standard`, then the default preset name is `Default720p`.
 Else if the `type` is set to `Premium1080p`, Changing this forces a new resource to be created.